ckabuya/LLM_application_chatbot/README.md

 - Integrate a pre-trained chatbot model into a Flask server
 - Implement communication between a web page and the back-end server
 - Handle conversation history in a chatbot application
+- Identify and address limitations in chatbot implementations

 ## Prerequisites
 - Python 3.7+